MakieOrg/Website/src/blogposts/v0.24.0/post.md

 These functions should replace calls to `unchecked_boundingbox()`, `gl_bboxes()`, `string_boundingbox()` etc. Each of them also has a `register_$(name)!(plot)` version which registers the associated compute node, and a `$(name)_obs(plot)` version which returns an observable instead of a (vector of) boundingbox(es).
 Note that updating text inputs with these may result in infinite loops.

+## MakieCore removed

+...

+## Package Organization

+- Makie/src -> Makie/Makie/src
+- asset folder to artifact
+- should reduce package size by avoiding unnecessary/duplicate data to be bundled with the Makie module

 ## Other breaking changes

 - `annotations!()` has been removed (use `text!` instead)